dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 	| 10 | blow    | 344      |    0.0120238095238 |
 	+----+---------+----------+--------------------+

+Every lex table will have the columns: id, term, category and weight.
+In an unweighted lexica (for example `LIWC <http://www.liwc.net/>`_ (Linguistic Inquiry and Word Count)) the weight column is set to 1.

-The main differences to notice are the category names and the weights.
-Since this lexica was produced using a data driven approach we make no attempt to label the categories (for example, in LIWC above we see the category 'personal pronouns').
-Also, this lexica contains weight in the form of conditional probabilities.
+Since this lexica was produced using a data driven approach we make no attempt to label the categories and give them numerical ids.
+For example, in LIWC we see the category 'personal pronouns'.
+The Facebook lexica contains weight in the form of conditional probabilities.
 We now apply this to our message set:

 .. code-block:: bash